redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.5-application-intro/README.md

 ## Objective

-In this exercise, we are going to investigate the workload we'll be deploying to the edge device in various deployment configurations: baremetal, in containers on top of podman, and then on top of microshift.
+In this exercise, we are going to investigate the workload we'll be deploying to the edge device in various deployment configurations: installed directly into the Operating System, in containers managed with podman, and then on top of MicroShift.

 This exercise will cover: